 Who We Are

-- We envision a world that is nurturing and compassionate towards all animals.
+- A community that is nurturing and compassionate towards all animals.

-- We envision a world where no animal suffers from abuse or neglect.
+- A community where no animal suffers from abuse or neglect.

-- We envision a world in which all people regard companion animals as lifelong, valued family members.
+- A community where companion animals are treated as lifelong, valued family members.

 Our pledge to donors: